Prime Minister of Ethiopia: Security

 The prime minister of Ethiopia is the most protected government official in the country.
 The prime minister's security detail is under the command of the Republican Guard, which is a special armed unit of the Ethiopian National Defense Force.
 The Republican Guard's Counter Military Unit is responsible for protecting the prime minister's official residence Menelik Palace commonly known as 4 Killo National Palace.
 The Counter Military Unit is an elite paramilitary force armed with heavy assault rifles such as Israel-made Tavor-21 and American M4 carbines as well as having snipers, helicopters and armored vehicles.

-Deputy Prime Minister of Ethiopia

-Article 76 of the constitution states that "The Council of Ministers comprises the Prime Minister, the Deputy Prime Minister, Ministers and other members as may be determined by law.
-On Article 75 of the constitution states DPME is responsible to the Prime Minister.
-The Deputy Prime Minister Carry out responsibilities which shall be specifically entrusted by the Prime Minister.
-The DPME (Deputy Prime Minister of Ethiopia) also act on behalf of the Prime Minister in his absence."